compbiozurich/UZH-BIO392/course-results/2022/Kim-Wild/day05/NGS.md

 ### (Molecular)-cytogenetic techniques

-**Banding analysis** \
+**Banding analysis**

-used to identify chromosomal abnormalities (translocations) \
+* used to identify chromosomal abnormalities (translocations)
-unique pattern of light and dark bands are generated for each chromosome normal and abnormal chromosomes can get identified \
+* unique pattern of light and dark bands are generated for each chromosome
+* normal and abnormal chromosomes can get identified
-for clinical and research purposes used
+* for clinical and research purposes used

-**SNP** \
+**SNP**

-single nucleotide polymorphisms are single base mutations that are estabilhed in the genepoll of a population \ if more than 1% doesn`t carry the same nucleotide at a specific position, dtermined as SNP \
+* single nucleotide polymorphisms are single base mutations that are estabilhed in the genepool of a population
+* if more than 1% doesn`t carry the same nucleotide at a specific position, determined as SNP
-not necessarily seen in a distinct phenotype (disease)
+* not necessarily seen in a distinct phenotype (disease)

-**M-FISH** \
+**M-FISH**

 Multiplex fluorescence in situ hybridization \ 24-color karyotyping technique \ individual chromosomes are classified based on the fluor composition